-SEOUL, Aug.
-2 (Yonhap) -- North Korea's new suspected COVID-19 cases remained at zero for the fourth consecutive day, according to its state media Tuesday.
+SEOUL, July 26 (Yonhap) -- North Korea's new suspected COVID-19 cases dropped below 50, according to its state media Tuesday.

-No new fever cases were reported over a 24-hour period until 6 p.m. the previous day, the official Korean Central News Agency (KCNA) said, citing data from the state emergency anti-epidemic headquarters.
+More than 30 people showed symptoms of fever over a 24-hour period until 6 p.m. the previous day, the official Korean Central News Agency said, citing data from the state emergency epidemic prevention headquarters.

-The total number of fever cases from late April to 6 p.m.
-Monday stood at 4.77 million, of which 99.99 percent had recovered and 95 are being treated, it added.
+The total number of fever cases since late April came to over 4.77 million as of 6 p.m.
+Monday, of which 99.99 percent had recovered and at least 260 others are being treated, it added.

-Pyongyang disclosed its first COVID-19 case on May 12, after claiming to be coronavirus-free for over two years.
-The North immediately declared a "maximum emergency" control system and implemented nationwide lockdowns.
+Pyongyang disclosed its first COVID-19 case on May 12, after claiming to be coronavirus-free for over two years, and implemented nationwide lockdowns.